Legionella & New Reporting Laws

 - Public hospitals that provide treatment or care to inpatients.

 - Qld Health operated residential aged care facilities.

 - Private health facilities, including private hospitals, licensed under the Private Health Facilities Act 1999.

 - A residential aged care facility, other than a state age care facility.

-Please also note that Private Residential Aged-Care Facilities are NOT captured by the requirements of the Public Health Act changes, with respect to Legionella, which commence on 1 Feb 2017.
-Department of Health will be undertaking a thorough consultation process with the Private residential-aged care sector during 2017
+Please also note that Private Residential Aged Care Facilities are NOT captured by the requirements of the Public Health Act changes, with respect to Legionella, which commence on 1 Feb 2017.
+The Department of Health will be undertaking a thorough consultation process with the Private residential aged care sector during 2017.

 Is Logan's water supply safe to drink?